sahiga/sah/posts/a-tale-of-two-silicon-valley-experiences.rst

 .. description:
 .. type: text

-Many months have passed since I graduated from Hack Reactor.
-Since then, I've undertaken a job search, moved to San Mateo, and started my new job as a software engineer at `Kryptnostic <http://www.kryptnostic.com>`_, an early-stage startup building secure cloud-based applications.
-It's been a wonderful ride, and I feel very lucky to be where I am today.

 This post is twofold.
 First up will be my long overdue review of Hack Reactor, and after that I'll share a few of the many lessons I learned while hunting for a job in Silicon Valley.

 Was Hack Reactor worth it?